loualrid/scenejs_on_rails/README.md

   type: 'myplugin/path'
 ```
 for a node, scenejs will send a request to your app for the plugin data it needs.
 If it is looking for javascripts that define the node,
 it will recieve them as raw inline javascript and then mark that plugin as loaded.
-It looks in your /vendor/assets/javascripts/scenejs_plugins folder
+It looks in your /lib/assets/javascripts/scenejs_plugins folder
-THEN in its own directory for the javascripts.
+then /vendor/assets/javascripts/scenejs_plugins and finally in its own directory for the javascripts.
 If it doesn't find the data, the scenejs controller (within rails) raises a
 ActionController::RoutingError error.

 It is an extremely good idea to have your node type data be based on your filesystem for your plugins.
 For example, if you are creating a plugin like